 Since August 2022, I work as a consultant at Arepo, where I apply quantitative methods for project evaluations in various areas of climate protection and energy efficiency.
 My main substantive focus lies on national project evaluations.

-I work as a research and teaching assistant at the Chair of European Politics of Thomas König where I teach courses on the domestic effects of globalization and quantitative methods in international relations.
+Before joining Arepo, I was a doctoral and postdoctoral researcher at the Chair of European Politics at the University of Mannheim where I teach courses on the domestic effects of globalization and quantitative methods in international relations.

-In my dissertation, I study the political effects of place-based policy in Germany for political accountability and whether such policy responses are able to mitigate the electoral success of challenger parties such as the populist right.
+In my dissertation, I studied the economic and political effects of place-based policy in Germany for political accountability and whether such policy responses are able to mitigate the electoral success of challenger parties such as the populist right.
 I defended my thesis at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS) of the University of Mannheim in May 2022.

-For an overview on my research projects follow this link.
+For an overview of my research projects follow this link.

 For further questions, feel free to contact me via mail.